A fresh look into variational analysis of $\mathcal C^2$-partly smooth functions

 Note that a characterization of continuous differentiability of the solution mapping $s$, defined in Proposition~\ref{prop:GE}, which resembles the one in \eqref{Jloc1}, was recently established in \cite[Theorem~2.7]{DDJ23} via a different approach.
 However, the equivalence between metric regularity and strong metric regularity was not obtained therein.

 As an application of the Proposition~\ref{prop:GE} above, we present next $\C^1$-smoothness of the proximal mapping of $\C^2$-partly smooth functions.
+Recall that proximal mapping of a function $f:\X\to\oR$ for a parameter $r>0$, denoted $\prox_{rf}$, is defined by

-Moreover, we demonstrate that the latter proximal mapping is able to eventually identify the active manifold for this class of functions.
+Moreover, we demonstrate that the proximal mapping is able to eventually identify the active manifold of a $\C^2$-partly smooth function.
 The same results were established for projection mapping onto a prox-regular and $\C^2$-partly smooth set -- a set is called $\C^2$-partly smooth if its indicator function is $\C^2$-partly smooth-- in \cite[Theorem~3.3]{HaL04}, and for the proximal mapping of a prox-bounded, prox-regular, and $\C^2$-partly smooth function in \cite[Theorem~28]{DIL16}.
 Proofs of these results rely mainly on \cite[Theorem~5.7]{Lew02}, which establishes stability of strong critical points of parametric $\C^2$-partly smooth functions.
 Below, we derive these results as an immediate consequence of Proposition~\ref{prop:GE}.
+To begin with, recall that a function $f$ is said to be {prox-bounded} if there exists a real number $\alpha$ such that the function $f+\alpha \|\cdot\|^2$ is bounded from below on $\X$; see \cite[Exercise~1.24]{rw}.
 It is worth mentioning that while we will assume the subdifferential continuity in our result below, which was not assumed in \cite{DIL16}, it is possible to drop using the discussion in Remark~\ref{sub_cont}.